Nehacybersec/DecodeLabs-internship/README.md

 ## 📖 About

-This repository documents my embedded systems work from the Decode Intensive program.
+This repository documents my embedded systems work from the Decode Internship program.
 Each project is a self-contained ESP32 sketch covering sensors, displays, and real-time control logic — built to demonstrate practical IoT and automation skills.

 ---